 - Professional Development for All.
 A connected series of institutes open to all school leaders, teachers, early childhood professionals, and caregivers who work with children from birth through Grade 3 in the Omaha metro area.
 "PD for All" introduces leading-edge research and innovative practices to those who work with young children and families and gives early childhood professionals the opportunity to come together and learn from one another. - Customized Technical Assistance.
 School districts receive intensive assistance and consultation tailored to specific needs.
 This professional development addresses such topics as social-emotional development, family engagement, and assessment and accountability.
 Technical assistance provides district with access to state and national consultation as they engage in strategic planning and improvement efforts that will impact systemwide early childhood education and services. - Full Implementation of School as Hub for Birth Grade 3 approach.
 Ten elementary schools, most with more than half of their students eligible for Free or Reduced Lunch, serve as hubs that connect young children and their families with high-quality, comprehensive, and continuous early childhood education and services.
-The birth through Grade 3 continuum includes three integrated components: weekly home visiting for children birth to age 3; high-quality preschool experiences for 3- and 4-year-olds; strong intentional connections to the elementary school; and aligned Kindergarten through Grade 3 curriculum, instruction, and assessment for 5- through 8-year-olds.
+The birth through Grade 3 continuum includes three integrated components: weekly home visiting for children birth to age 3; high-quality preschool experiences for each school pursuing full implementation.
+These components include:

+3- and 4-year-olds; and aligned Kindergarten through Grade 3 curriculum, instruction, and assessment for 5- through 8-year-olds.

 7. What are the components of the full School as Hub birth - Grade 3 implementation option?
 The Superintendents' Early Childhood Plan highlights the central role that schools can undertake as hubs that connect young children, birth through Grade 3, and their families with high-quality, comprehensive, and continuous early childhood services and education.
-Three components are implemented within each school pursuing full implementation.
-These components include:
+Three components are implemented within